 Twice a year the members of the AER Committee on Social Policy and Public Health gather in plenary meeting.
 This is the opportunity to set goals for cooperation through the development of a joint work programme and to evaluate progress every six months.

-On the occasion of the Committees’ plenaries in Arad, AER members identified joint actions they wanted to implement with fellow regions.
-Sa years later it is time to evaluate progress, celebrate achievements and share experiences!
+During the AER Spring Committee Plenaries 2019 in Örebro (SE), AER members identified joint actions they wanted to implement with fellow regions and came up with a work programme for 2019-2020 which was integrated in the AER Action Plan.
+Six months later it is time to evaluate progress, celebrate achievements and share experiences!